gabyx/ApproxMVBB/README.md

 Building and Visualizing the Tests
 ---------------------------
 Building and installing the basic tests is done by:
+** Note the tests validation will fail currently.
+However the results can still be visualized and should be correct.
+I am currently working on making the tests meaningfull and correct on any platform which is not an easy task due to random stuff happening during the optimization loops.**
     $ cd Build
     $ make build_and_test

 **Note:**
 > To run the test in high-performance mode (needs lots of ram), which tests also points clouds of